-The past several years have witnessed the growing importance of strategic equities as part of corporate finance advisory services for both listed issuers and their controlling shareholders.
-Strategic equities services offer a range of equity derivatives products to clients, including capital-raising, equity-linked products; structured share buy-back and share accumulation products; and hedging and monetisation products.
-Interestingly, the period of global pandemic highlighted the demand for sophisticated methods of capital raising, balance sheet management and hedging solutions, all of which utilise strategic equities solutions.
-This sixth edition of the Equity Derivatives volume in the Lexology Getting The Deal Through series aims to survey the equity derivatives landscape in key jurisdictions around the world and highlight the critical issues that practitioners and market participants should be aware of.
+The past several years emphasised the growing importance of strategic equity solutions as part of corporate finance advisory services for both listed issuers and their controlling shareholders.
+Strategic equity solutions are a range of equity derivatives products, including capital-raising, equity-linked products, structured share buy-back and share accumulation and disposal products, and hedging and monetisation products.
+Interestingly, the period of the global pandemic highlighted the continued demand for sophisticated methods of capital raising, balance sheet management and hedging solutions, all of which utilise strategic equity solutions.
+That trend continued until the 2022 downturn in global equity markets.
+This eighth edition of the Equity Derivatives volume in the Lexology Getting the Deal Through series aims to survey the equity derivatives landscape in key jurisdictions around the world and highlight the critical issues that practitioners and market participants should be aware of.
 This introduction gives a brief overview of the state of the global market and the primary product classes discussed in this volume.

 When considering which jurisdictions are relevant to the legal analysis of a particular equity derivatives product, practitioners must look beyond the jurisdiction of the counterparty to the product's contract.
-In addition to considering the laws of the counterparty's jurisdiction, practitioners must consider the laws of the jurisdiction in which the underlying equities are listed and traded (likely to be the jurisdiction in which the equity derivatives product is going to be hedged), the laws of the jurisdiction in which the underlying issuer is organised and in which it conducts business, the laws of the jurisdiction in which the collateral is held, the laws of the jurisdiction in which the dealer is organised and regulated, and the laws governing the equity derivatives product itself.
+In addition to considering the laws of the counterparty's jurisdiction, practitioners must consider the laws of the jurisdictions in which the underlying equities are listed and traded (likely to be the jurisdiction in which the equity derivatives product is going to be hedged), the laws of the jurisdiction in which the underlying issuer is organised and in which it conducts business, the laws of the jurisdiction in which the collateral is held, the laws of the jurisdiction in which the dealer is organised and regulated, and the laws governing the equity derivatives product itself.
 Not infrequently, an equity derivatives transaction will span a number of jurisdictions and will require collaboration among practitioners around the globe.

 Efficient equity derivatives markets depend on liquid equity markets, making the United States, Japan, greater China, continental Europe and the United Kingdom natural centres for equity derivatives trading.
-According to data obtained from the World Federation of Exchanges, as of December 2019, the New York Stock Exchange (NYSE) remained the largest exchange operator worldwide, with market capitalisation of approximately US\$23.33 trillion, followed by the Nasdaq Stock Market (US\$13.00 trillion), Japan Exchange Group Inc (US\$6.19 trillion), the Shanghai Stock Exchange (US\$5.11 trillion), Hong Kong Stock Exchanges and Clearing Limited (US\$4.90 trillion), Euronext (US\$4.70 trillion) and the London Stock Exchange Group (US\$4.18 trillion).
+According to data obtained from Statista, as at April 2023, the New York Stock Exchange (NYSE) remained the largest exchange operator worldwide, with market capitalisation of approximately US\$22.77 trillion, followed by the Nasdaq Stock Market (US\$16.24 trillion), the Shanghai Stock Exchange (US\$6.74 trillion), Euronext (US\$6.06 trillion), Japan Exchange Group Inc (US\$5.38 trillion), Shenzhen Stock Exchange (US\$4.7 trillion), Hong Kong Stock Exchanges and Clearing Limited (US\$4.56 trillion), National Stock Exchange of India (US\$3.34 trillion) and the London Stock Exchange Group (US\$3.10 trillion).

-The equity derivatives most commonly used by listed issuers are capital-raising, equity-linked derivative securities (such as convertible notes); products for hedging those derivative securities; and accelerated share repurchase transactions.
-Issuances of equity-linked derivative securities exploded in 2020 amid initially lowered equity valuations and increasing market volatility, with convertible note issuances at their historically high levels.
-US companies, in particular, have been issuing convertible notes at a record pace.
-Non-US issuers of American depositary shares have successfully raised capital via convertible securities offerings and have employed the related derivative hedging strategies described below.
+The equity derivatives most commonly used by listed issuers are capital-raising, equity-linked derivative securities (such as convertible notes); products for hedging those derivative securities; and synthetic share repurchase transactions.
+Issuances of equity-linked derivative securities exploded in 2020 and 2021, tailed off significantly since in public markets, but have been more and more active in private capital markets.
 In addition to raising capital through traditional offerings of equity-linked convertible and exchangeable notes, issuers have also marketed alternative structures to investors, including convertible preferred shares, mandatory convertible preferred shares and tangible equity units (a combination of a prepaid stock purchase contract and an amortising note).
-As these convertible securities have approached maturity, structured exchange transactions with existing convertible noteholders have provided issuers with an efficient method of refinancing their convertible debt.
+As these convertible noteholders have provided issuers with an efficient method of refinancing their convertible debt.